0GiS0/azure-dev-center-demos/README.md

 ### Set variables

-To make it easier to follow the tutorial, let's set some variables.
+To make it easier to follow this tutorial, let's set some variables.

 ```bash
 source scripts/00-variables-and-registrations.sh